precia-verma/Group-Projects/_posts/2025-09-18-Blogs-Homepage.md

 # 🌠 Blogs

 <p class="description">
   <b>This is our Blogs Homepage!
-We have listed everythign you may need to know in a very fun way!
+We have listed everything you may need to know in a very fun way!
 Have lots of fun!</b>
 </p>

 <div class="button-container">